flarum/docs/docs/tr/contributing.md

 npm run dev
 ```

-The process is the same for extensions, except you should link the core JavaScript into the extension so that your IDE will understand `import from '@flarum/core'` statements.

 Süreç uzantılar için aynıdır, ancak temel JavaScript'i uzantıya bağlamanız gerekir, böylece IDE'niz `import from '@flarum/core'` ifadeleri anlayacaktır.

 ```bash